Javiani/Semantic-Style-Design/README.md

 ### Layouts

-Layout is the skeleton of the sections of a page, some reusable layout section.
+Layout is the skeleton of a page, reusable layout sections, it's where you will gonna use your grid systems.
 It can be simple as a `content-sidebar-footer` or very complex with several structures and variations, or just a combination of several layout pieces.
 It is up to you to break it on folders or not, and naming folders following your project standard.

-It should be used every time you need to reuse some layout structure.

 ### Pages